It’s the bomb diggity. The bee’s knees.

 But enough of me fluff.

 Let’s dig in.
 Everything you need to know about partying in Bogota, Colombia can be found below.

-If any of those specific sections are of interest to ya, then simply click the link above and you’ll be taken there.
+If any of these sections are of interest to ya, then simply click the link to skip ahead.
+For the whole enchilada, err,

-Because the best nightlife in Latin America is found right here in Bogota.
+The best nightlife in Latin America is right here in Bogota.

 Ya tu sabes.

-Other than that, here are a few things to know about going out in Zona T before we talk about the top spots:
+Let’s take a look at a few things to know about going out in Bogota before we get into my top recommendations:

 You’d literally need six months to a year to check out every single spot.
-And you’d only do that if you were a legit alcoholic.
-Each night I go out I hear about a new place or check one out.
-It’s almost impossible to run out of different bars and clubs to check out here.
+And you could only do that if you were a legit alcoholic hitting the scene every night of the week.
+Each time I go out I hear about a new place or something new.
+It’s almost impossible to run out of different bars and clubs in this crazy zone.